 Cast all your anxiety on him because he cares for you. – I Peter 5:7

-I am sharing these with you because I want you to feel the same peace I have felt.
-I want you to know that God has more for us than the struggles, the anxieties, the things that weigh us down.
+I am sharing these with you because I want you to feel the same peace I have.
+I want you to know that God has more for us than the struggles and anxieties that weigh us down.

 I want you to know that we can overcome.
 Whatever we struggle with, even those times when we feel anxious, we can overcome.
 As we share our own stories of overcoming, God is the one who gets the glory.

-I’ll lave you with a favorite passage found in Revelation 12: 10-12.
+I’ll leave you with a favorite passage found in Revelation 12: 10-12.